BuildButler

 Step 1 — Generate an API key

-In the BuildButler web app, go to Settings → Connections → Add Jenkins Instance and generate an API key.
+In the BuildButler web app, go to Settings → Add API key.
 Copy it — you'll need it in the next step.

 Step 2 — Configure the plugin in Jenkins